karatelabs/karate/karate-robot/README.md

 ```

 The above flow performs the following operations:
-* finds an already open window where the name contains `Chrome`
+* finds an already open window where the name contains "Chrome"
-  * note that on Windows you may need to use `New Tab` instead
+  * note that on Windows you may need to use "New Tab" instead
 * enables "highlight" mode for ease of development / troubleshooting
 * triggers keyboard events for [COMMAND + t] which will open a new browser tab
   * on Windows this should be `Key.CONTROL` instead
 * triggers keyboard events for the input "karate dsl" and an ENTER key-press
-* waits for a section of the screen defined by [`tams.png`](src/test/java/tams.png) to appear - and clicks in the center of that region
+* waits for a section of the screen defined by [`tams.png`](src/test/java/robot/core/tams.png) to appear - and clicks in the center of that region
   * Karate will try to use different scaling factors for an image match, for best results - try to use images that are the same resolution (or as close) as the desktop resolution
   * if you run into issues, try re-taking a PNG capture of the area to click-on